 Historically, Yom Kippur is a Day of Repentance, a time when humans seek divine forgiveness of others.
 For Humanistic Jews, Yom Kippur is a time for self-forgiveness and forgiveness of others.

-Kol Nidre is sung with a modified text in keeping with our Secular Humanistic principles.
+Kol Nidre is sung in keeping with our Secular Humanistic principles.
 We echo the Humanistic obligation to keep all promises made in a spirit of justice and caring.

 Please Click The Flier To Download A Copy